austinyu/CSC395-Final-Project/Paper.md

 Logistic regression is a supervised classification method that uses the Bernoulli distribution and the sigmoid function to predict the binary discrete values such as true/false and yes/no. In this work, we trained the logistic regression model with default parameters.

 #### Linear SVM

+Linear SVM (Support Vector Machine) is a machine learning algorithm that separates data points into different classes by finding the best hyperplane (decision boundary) that maximizes the margin between the classes.
+It achieves this by identifying support vectors, which are the data points closest to the decision boundary.
+Linear SVM aims to find the optimal hyperplane that maximally separates the classes while minimizing classification errors.
+It maps the input data into a higher-dimensional space using a linear function and employs a margin-based loss function to optimize the placement of the decision boundary.
+The resulting model can be used for predicting the class of new, unseen data points based on their features.

 #### K-nearest neighbors